BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 The physical reality keeps intruding upon, and shaking up, that abstraction.

 That's only part of the problem.
 Consider a factory that makes cakes.
-We've somehow distributed the cake-making task among workers, but now it's time for a worker to put their cake in a box.
+We've somehow distributed cake-making among workers, but now it's time for a worker to put their cake in a box.
 There's a box sitting there, ready to receive a cake.
 But before the worker can put the cake into the box, another worker darts in and puts *their* cake in the box instead!
 Our worker is already putting